yoanastamenova/Social_media--back/README.md

 ## About the project

-The main idea of this project is to create a new social media which has users, posts, comments, follows and likes.
-It uses non-relational database (in our case MongoDB + mongoose library) for data storage.
+The main idea for the project was recreating a social media and to be exact I had Twitter (now X) in mind.
+Constructed with the use of non-relational database technology (MongoDB in conjunction with the Mongoose library), this API gives birth to a social media application where users can engage, share, and interact through texts posts.

 <img src="./img/gif.webp">

-The web app has various functionalities for users such as register, login, check profile, amend profile, create posts , update posts, delete post, find a specific post, see all my posts as well as other users posts, like other posts or dislike them and follow/unfollow other users.
-There are few more functionalities implemented only for admins and super admins of the page.
-We also have seeders(used to insert data faster in our database in case of refresh) and middlewares(used for authentication methods such as tokens).

-The project is developed to the end and now it was deployed to production.
-Soon it should have a proper front-end view with React! :)
+## Core Features

+Our API boasts an array of features focused on delivering an engaging and seamless user experience.
+The core functionalities include:

+- User Management: Enabling users to register, log in, update their profile, and check out their personal details on their profile.

+- Post Management: Users can create, update, and delete their posts.
+They can also view their own posts as well as posts created by other users.
+The option to find a specific post adds an additional layer of navigation.

+- Interaction: Users can like or dislike posts to express their sentiments.
+A follow/unfollow feature is also available, allowing users to curate the posts they see based on their preferences.

+- Admin Control: Special functionalities are available exclusively for administrators and super administrators, ensuring streamlined content and community management.

+- In addition, the use of seeders offers a quick and efficient method for data insertion during a database refresh.
+Middleware support exists for implementing authentication processes such as tokenization.

+With successfully achieving the development milestone and deploying the project to production, the next exciting step is creating a dynamic front-end view using React.
+This will not only enhance the user interface but also ensure a cohesive, interactive, and intuitive user experience!

+Stay tuned for this exciting update! :)

 ## Deploy 🚀

 <div align="center">
-    <a href="https://social-media-app.zeabur.app"><strong> Coming soon! </strong></a>🚀🚀🚀
+    <a href="https://social-media-app.zeabur.app"><strong> Click here! </strong></a>🚀🚀🚀
 </div>

 ## Stack